 Another common customer journey is:

-So, while SEO and building a good reputation for your work are the first steps in getting leads to your business, we’re going to work on the most important part of capturing a lead: building a website that makes it easy to get more interested potential customers reaching out to you.
+So, while SEO and building a good reputation for your work are the first steps in getting leads to your business, I want to touch on a few simple changes you can make to ensure that your online home starts getting your more website leads!
+Always my goal: building and maximizing the impact of a website that makes it easy for your business to GROW!

-Now that you have a gorgeous website, we need to dig into the nitty gritty of how to make it as easy as possible for those highly interested potential clients to reach out to you.
+Now that you have a stunner of a website, we need to dig into the nitty gritty of how to make it as easy as possible for those highly interested potential clients to reach out to you.
 Here are 5 easy ways to get more leads through your website.

 Here is what you must require: name and email address.
 Maybe a phone number if you prefer to qualify leads by giving them a test.
 Any other required fields on a contact form is going to create barriers for your potential customers.
 If you want to add a couple extra questions, you’re welcome to.
 But try to limit it to no more than 5 fields beyond the required ones.

 All that to say, please put your email address on your website.
-Trying to funnel everyone through your contact form is a nice idea, but it could lead to your missing an opportunity.
+Trying to get everyone to your contact form is a nice idea, but it could lead to your missing an opportunity.
 For instance, when media outlets want to feature your work, they will check out your site and look for a direct way to contact you.
 If it’s not there or not easily found, they will move on to the next business to feature.
 Or, a client may feel like the scope of their project is close but not a perfect match to your current work and want to set up a conversation.
 They don’t want to fill out a form not really suited to their needs.
-So put your freaking email on your website.
+And, some clients just love hand-holding, and reaching out via your email makes them feel better.
+Will you then have to directly input them into your CRM?
+Probably, but you’ll also have them as a new client.

 I recommend your email address going on your contact page and your website footer.
 Be reachable.
 Be available for opportunities.

 Offering a free consultation is a great way to give really interested potential clients a method of skipping the email step and getting right to the point.
 It’s also the best way for you to make a sale.
-You have an invested audience and you can walk them through what you offer.
+You have an invested audience and you can walk them through what you offer personally and professionally.
 Ideal!

 While Calendly and other third party apps used to be the only way of doing this, you can now use your professional Google account to do this!
 Your web designer can connect your calendar to the backend of your website, allowing potential clients to set their own appointments.